RealUnify: Do Unified Models Truly Benefit from Unification? A Comprehensive Benchmark: Introduction

 \section{Introduction}

-The field of multimodal artificial intelligence has undergone a paradigm shift with the rise of unified models that integrate both visual understanding (e.g., visual question answering) and generation (e.g., text-to-image synthesis) within a single neural architecture~\citep{bagel,uniworld-v1,GPT-Image-1}.
+The field of multimodal artificial intelligence has undergone a paradigm shift with the rise of unified models that integrate both visual understanding (e.g., visual question answering) and generation (e.g., text-to-image synthesis) within a single neural architecture~\citep{bagel,uniworld-v1,GPT-Image-1,yang2025survey}.
 While such unification offers architectural elegance, its most compelling promise lies in the potential for synergetic effects between capabilities: leveraging knowledge and reasoning from understanding to guide more accurate \emph{generation}, and employing internal generative simulation (e.g., ``thinking with images'') to facilitate more complex \emph{understanding}.
 A fundamental open question remains: do the two core capabilities, i.e., understanding and generation, mutually enhance each other?
 This question further motivates a reconsideration of architectural design: should we pursue a unified model that integrates both, or co-located models without functional synergy?

 A primary obstacle in answering this question is \emph{the lack of a suitable benchmark}.
-As illustrated in Figure~\ref{fig:teaser}, current evaluation frameworks predominantly assess understanding and generation in isolation (Stage 1), and some benchmarks~\citep{mme-unify} combine tasks from both domains to evaluate capabilities simultaneously (Stage 1.5).
+As illustrated in Figure~\ref{fig:teaser}, current evaluation frameworks predominantly assess understanding and generation in isolation (Stage 1), and some benchmarks~\citep{mme-unify,mmevideoocr,unieval} combine tasks from both domains to evaluate capabilities simultaneously (Stage 1.5).
 Recent efforts like T2I-CoReBench~\citep{T2I-CoReBench} and WISE~\citep{wise} have begun exploring whether understanding enhances generation quality, but do not explicitly test whether success on a task \textit{depends} on the interaction of both capabilities.
 Thus, there remains a pronounced lack of rigorous benchmarks with systematic design to probe the very essence of unification: bidirectional capability synergy.
-For example, while text-to-image benchmarks excel at measuring output fidelity and aesthetic quality, they cannot determine whether a model's reasoning abilities meaningfully enhance its generative process, nor whether generative simulation improves visual understanding.
+Moreover, while existing text-to-image benchmarks~\cite{wise,ghosh2023geneval} focus on aspects such as image aesthetics or textual relevance, which are areas that current unified models aim to improve through large-scale, high-quality training data.
+However, these capabilities are not sufficient for addressing complex, real-world problems and fail to reflect the true level of intelligence a model possesses.